< Back to all blogs

 Higher gears are used when torque and traction are less important.
 Basically, the higher gears are for cruising on highways and roads.
 You’ll use them in favorable driving conditions, on flat roads, and in nice weather.

-Most of your time cruising on the interstates will be in the highest gear your truck has.
+Most of your time cruising on the interstates will be in your truck’s highest gear.
 Once you get up to cruising speed you won’t have to shift again until you slow down.
 That means there are some stretches of highway where you won’t need to downshift until the day is over and you’re pulling over to get some sleep.

 The Lever On Your Gear Shift

-One tricky part of how to drive an 18 wheeler is that there are at least five more gears than on a standard car.
+One tricky part of how to drive a semitrailer is that there are at least five more gears than on a standard car.
 Instead of adding five more positions to move the shifter into, there’s a lever on the side of the shifter.

 You flip that lever into the high position for the higher gears (6-10).
 And then down into the low position for the lower gears (1-5).
 While this is a big difference from typical cars, it’s one that actually doesn’t take much time to master.